 Q: Which is correct, Mother’s Day or Mothers’ Day?
 I have a customer who wants to use the name as an imprint on promotional gifts for the holiday.
 I think of Mother’s Day as singular possessive, my mother, but in this case is it correct?

-A: We also think it’s Mother’s Day, and so do the six standard dictionaries we checked—three American and three British.
+A: We also think it’s Mother’s Day, and so do the 10 standard dictionaries we regularly consult—five American and five British.

 More to the point, Anna Jarvis, the woman primarily responsible for the modern holiday honoring mothers, thought so as well, according to a dissertation by the historian Katharine Antolini.